New Jersey Warehouse Worker Injury Lawyer

 Those who claim death benefits must prove actual dependency at the time of the worker’s death.
 Physically or mentally handicapped dependent children may also qualify for additional benefits under the law.
 New Jersey Workers’ Compensation rules also require the victim’s employer or that employer’s insurance carrier to pay a maximum of $3,500 for funeral expenses for any worker who dies in a job-related accident.

-If another individual or company, other than the victim’s employer, is suspected of being at fault in a workplace-related death, the lawyers at Law Offices of Jonathan F. Marshall have the skills and training to pursue a third-party wrongful death lawsuit to help recover additional damages for the survivors.
-Please call our legal offices at 800-999-0897 to request a free, no-obligation consultation.
+If another individual or company, other than the victim’s employer, is suspected of being at fault in a workplace-related death, a New Jersey Warehouse Worker Injury Lawyer at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall has the skills and training to pursue a third-party wrongful death lawsuit to help recover additional damages for the survivors.
+Please call our legal offices at 866-916-3549 to request a free, no-obligation consultation.